chen0040/pydl-hands-on/notes/V&V.md

 * Machine Learning-based Software Testing: Towards a Classiﬁcation Framework
 * The Application of Machine Learning Methods in Software Verification and Validation
 * Performance evaluation for learning algorithms
+* Challenges in autonomous vehicle testing and validation
+* A Bayesian Metric for Evaluating Machine Learning Algorithms